Kym Johnson Shares First Family Photo With Husband Robert Herjavec And Newborn Twins

 Ex Dancing with the Stars pro Kym Johnson is sharing her very first family photo on Instagram with her husband and newborn twins.
-Us Weekly is reporting that, shortly after announcing the birth of her babies to the world on April 24, Kym recently posted her first Instagram full family photo showing herself, Robert Herjavec, and their new babies all together in one snap.
+Us Weekly is reporting that shortly after announcing the birth of her babies to the world on April 24, Kym recently posted her first Instagram full family photo showing herself, Robert Herjavec, and their new babies all together in one snap.

 Uploading the adorable photo of the four together in the hospital room following the babies birth, Kym called the family snap a Throwback Thursday when she shared it with her followers on the social media site on April 26.